OpenArabic/uris/README.md

 		2. Use camelCase when connecting words, for example: *Taʾrīḫ al-islām* becomes `TarikhIslam`
 		2. Drop *hamza*s, for example: *Suʾāl*, becomes `Sual`
 		3. *ʿAyn*s are transliterated with `c` and capitalized when necessary, for example: ʿAlī becomes `Cali`; *iʿtidāl* becomes `Ictidal`
-		4. Otherwise, Library of Congress transliteration system
+		4. In everything else: Library of Congress transliteration system.

 	5. **Adding the URI to the record**
 		1. Replace `#BookURI##===#` with `#FOLDER#===#`
 		2. Insert the `URI` between `#FOLDER#===#` and `(TAGS: ...)`
-		3. if everything done correctly, the line will get highligted with orange
+		3. if everything done correctly, the line will get highligted with orange.